furnity/model-specs/CommunalSpaces.md

 <img width="1756" height="1174" alt="image" src="https://github.com/user-attachments/assets/1644583d-e25d-42b7-a3b4-eb58a6380b04" />

 Ensure you are in orthographic camera mode.
-Then duplicate the window mesh by pressing `Alt + D` and move it to the next window on the blueprint.
+Then duplicate the window mesh **as reference** by pressing `Alt + D` and move it to the next window on the blueprint.
 Repeat for every window in the blueprint.
 Adjust width if necessary.
 You can select multiple window meshes at once and duplicate and move.

 #### Doorways